 Do incentive programs work?
 After 22 years in the business, our experts believe a well-run incentive program is very effective in driving business growth because customers generally become excited about incentive programs and become fully engaged.
-That’s why we have outlined the top four ways your business can benefit from executing a program.
+That’s why we have outlined the top four business benefits of an incentive program.

 During the running of the incentive program, your business can expect to see increases in sales growth, as your customers will be motivated to buy from your business.
 By having a reward available for those buying your product, it encourages them to switch from competitors.
 The more incremental sales made, the more incremental profit the business makes.
 This level of profit should reflect the value of reward achievable.